rng-guy/NFSMWBartender/APPENDIX.md

 * "Chasers" will only flee at Heat levels for which you provide valid delay values.

-* Bartender sets all `count` and `chance` values that are < 1 to 1 instead.

-* The `chance` values are weights (like in VltEd), not percentages.
-The actual spawn chance of a vehicle is its `chance` value divided by the sum of the `chance` values of all vehicles from the same spawn table.
-Whenever a vehicle reaches its `count` value (i.e. spawn cap), Bartender treats its `chance` value as 0 until there is room for further spawns of that vehicle again.

 * Bartender uses the free-roam "Chasers" spawn tables (which must contain at least one vehicle) in place of all free-roam "Roadblocks", "Events", and "Patrols" spawn tables you leave empty.

 * Bartender uses the free-roam spawn tables in place of all race spawn tables you leave empty.